LoginRadius/php-sdk/README.md

 <h6 id="GetAccountPasswordHashByUid-get-">Account Password (GET)</h6>
-This API use to retrive the hashed password of a specified account in Cloud Storage.
+This API use to retrieve the hashed password of a specified account in Cloud Storage.
  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-password)

  ```